-where the last inequality follows from the linear growth of the subgradient if we choose $\tau$ sufficiently small.
-Using again concavity and a linear approximation we can replace \eqref{eq:ergodic2} by $(\|x\|^2 - \tau\alpha \|x\|\|\partial U(x)\|)^\frac{1}{2} \leq \|x\| - \tau \frac{\alpha}{2} \left \|\partial U(x) \right \|$.
-Using coercivity of the subgradient, the rest of the proof of \Cref{prop:explicit_scheme_ergodic} can be performed analogously. \end{remark} A crucial feature of MCMC methods, especially in view of practical applications, are \emph{law of large numbers} (LLN) results.
+yielding the convergence in the Wasserstein distance. \end{proof} A crucial feature of MCMC methods are \emph{law of large numbers} (LLN) results.
 For a function $f:\R^d\rightarrow \R$ and a Markov chain $(X_k)_{k \in \N}$ we introduce the notation

 for the Ces\`aro mean of the function values.
-Given that the Markov chain $(X_k)_{k \in \N}$ is ergodic and converges to a distribution $\mu_\infty$, we say that LLN holds if $\frac{1}{n}S_n(f)\rightarrow \int f\;\d \mu_\infty$ as $n\rightarrow \infty$.
-Such results reduce computational efforts significantly in practice: Without LLN, in order to approximate statistics of $\mu_\infty$, it is necessary to simulate myriads of independent Markov chains for sufficiently many steps and compute averages across all chains.
-For high-dimensional problems where sampling is already costly the necessity of computing multiple chains is highly undesirable.
+Given that the Markov chain $(X_k)_{k \in \N}$ is ergodic and converges to a distribution $\mu_\infty$, we say that LLN holds if $\frac{1}{n}S_n(f)\rightarrow \mu_\infty(f) = \int f\;\d \mu_\infty$ as $n\rightarrow \infty$.
+Without LLN, in order to approximate statistics of $\mu_\infty$, it is necessary to simulate multiple independent Markov chains for sufficiently many steps and compute averages across all chains.
 In contrast, with LLN it is sufficient to run a single chain and compute running means across consecutive iterates.
-The following result shows that the explicit scheme, indeed, satisfies LLN. \begin{proposition} For every $f\in L^1(\pi^\tau)$ and the Markov chain $(X_k^\tau)_{k \in \N}$ initialized at $X_0^\tau=x_0$ for any $x_0\in\R^d$ it holds true that
+While this does not directly imply reduced computation time, it is more convenient to implement and memory efficient, as we may successively update the sample average without storing all iterates.
+The following result shows that the explicit scheme not only satisfies LLN, but also provides a quantification of the convergence that is in line with the rate obtained from a central limit theorem. \begin{theorem} For every $f\in L^1(\pi^\tau)$ and the Markov chain $(X_k^\tau)_{k \in \N}$ initialized at $X_0^\tau=x_0$ for almost any $x_0\in\R^d$ it holds true that